twbs/bootstrap/site/content/docs/4.3/getting-started/webpack.md

 ...
 {{< /highlight >}}

-Bootstrap dependends on [Popper](https://popper.js.org/), which is speicified in the `peerDependencies` property.
+Bootstrap depends on [Popper](https://popper.js.org/), which is specified in the `peerDependencies` property.
 This means that you will have to make sure to add both of them to your `package.json` using `npm install popper.js`.

 ## Importing Styles